neurodata/ndstore/_sources/sphinx/faq.txt

 **How do I get started?**

-To learn how to naviagte the web console please visit our `console <console>`_ page.
+To learn how to navigate the web console please visit our `console <console>`_ page.

 **How do I install OCP?**